MichaelsPlayground/NfcCreditCardReaderBasic/readme.md

 4) **search for tag 0x9F38 in the response from step 3**: The tag 0x9F38 is the **Processing Options Data Object List (PDOL)** that we need for the next step.
 The PDOL is a list of tags that the card requests from the reader (usually a payment terminal) and we need to provide the data for each element and return the data.
 Some cards like (some ?)
 MasterCards do not return a PDOL so we need to proceed with an "empty" PDOL.
-5) **build a Get Procession Option command**: We return the data requested in the PDOL to the card in a GPO command
+5) **build a Get Processing Option command**: We return the data requested in the PDOL to the card in a GPO command
 6) **analyze the Get Processing Option response**: at this point the general workflow divides up in two different workflows.
 We are searching for the tag 0x94 that is the **Application File Locator (AFL)**.
 This is the directory files to read and retrieve more data from the card - proceed with step 8.
 But not all cards provide this information.
 The VisaCards I analyzed do not return the AFL but give us enough information included